creativescala/creative-scala/src/pages/hof/flowers.md

   Point((angle * 7).cos * 200, angle)
 ```

 You may wonder why I called this function `rose7`.
 It's because we can vary the shape by changing the value `7` to something else.
-We could make a function to which we pass the value of this parameter and this function would return a particular rose curve.
+We could make a method or function to which we pass the value of this parameter and this function would return a particular rose curve.
 Here's that idea in code.

 ```scala mdoc:silent
 def rose(k: Int): Angle => Point =